abdelrahman-gabriel/hotel_reservation_system/README.md

 # 🏨 Hotel Reservation System

 ## 📌 Project Description
-A group project for my data structere module:
+A group project for my data structere module:.
 A simple yet efficient **Hotel Reservation System** built using **C++** and data structures.
 This system allows users to **book rooms, check availability, and manage reservations efficiently**.